 I will conduct myself in a professional and civil manner at all times as a representative of the Venice Neighborhood Council,

-I will treat each member of the board and members of the public with respect at all times, regardless of an individual’s opinion, ethnicity, race, sexuality, age, disability, or religion.
+I will treat each member of the Board and members of the public with respect at all times, regardless of an individual’s opinion, ethnicity, race, sexuality, age, disability, or religion.

 Even in the face of disagreement or differences of opinion, I will demonstrate esteem and deference for my colleagues and the public.